nsawczukRD/roberta-large-bne-capitel-ner/README.md

 ---

+**⚠️NOTICE⚠️: THIS MODEL HAS BEEN MOVED TO THE FOLLOWING URL AND WILL SOON BE REMOVED:** https://huggingface.co/PlanTL-GOB-ES/roberta-large-bne-capitel-ner

 # Spanish RoBERTa-large trained on BNE finetuned for CAPITEL Named Entity Recognition (NER) dataset.
 RoBERTa-large-bne is a transformer-based masked language model for the Spanish language.
 It is based on the [RoBERTa](https://arxiv.org/abs/1907.11692) large model and has been pre-trained using the largest Spanish corpus known to date, with a total of 570GB of clean and deduplicated text processed for this work, compiled from the web crawlings performed by the  [National Library of Spain (Biblioteca Nacional de España)](http://www.bne.es/en/Inicio/index.html) from 2009 to 2019.